hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Mailgun

 Mailgun is the notification channel through the mailgun email service.
-For this you need to have a mailgun account first, using your mailgun's API_KEY and DOMAIN you can send notifications to the recipient's mail.
+First, you need to have a mailgun account, then get the API key and DOMAIN.
+Please check out the [documentation in mailgun](https://documentation.mailgun.com/en/latest/quickstart.html).
+Put the API key and the DOMAIN in the monika's configuration as follows.

 ```json
 {